cryptoclub-tx/docs/mining.md

 ## Mining Process
 In Bitcoin, transactions get grouped up into "blocks".
 New blocks get created approximately every 10 minutes.
-Miners are resonsible for creating these blocks.
+Miners are responsible for creating these blocks.

 For a miner to create a block, they must "find a valid hash".
 In terms of Bitcoin, a hash is considered valid when it starts with a certain number of zeros.
 The amount of zeros required is referred to as the "difficulty"